The initiative behind vLEI

 Who is it for?

-vLEI will give legal entities, government organisations and organisations worldwide the ability to use non-repudiable identification data pertaining to their legal status, ownership structure and authorised representatives in their business activities.
+vLEI will give legal entities, government organizations, and organizations worldwide the ability to use non-repudiable identification data pertaining to their legal status, ownership structure, and authorized representatives in their business activities.

 The framework behind vLEI